It's that time of year when many of you are preparing your children for a new term at school.

 Every child is different and their physical and medical needs vary.
 Natty was small and got tired very easily, so we started with mornings only and added one afternoon a week until she was full time.
 If she was tired at all I would pick her up at lunch time or even take a day off.

-6) All children with a statement of SEN are entitled to FLEXI-SCHOOLING
+6) Children with a statement of SEN often benefit from FLEXI-SCHOOLING

 |You can flexi-school your child at home|

-7) Try to Build good relationships with your child's SENCO, TEACHER and TA
+7) Try to build a good working relationship with your child's SENCO, TEACHER and TA

 Make suggestions of ways in which you can help at school/home.
 Don't be afraid to voice concerns or worries early on too, as they are probably learning as they go along, just as you and your child are.
 Use a home/school diary to write about the day's/evening's events for each other.
 Use photos to prompt talking about the weekend.